 In March 1952 a new company was formed in Cairns to deal in pearls, mother-of-pearl and trochus shells, plastics and to manufacture buttons, fancy goods and jewellery.
 One of the directors was Mr. A. G. Randolph Griffiths.
-As he was also the general manager and chairman of General Plastics, this allowed the arrangement of all marketing of the new companies buttons by General Plastics.
+As he was also the general manager and chairman of General Plastics, this allowed the arrangement of all marketing of the new company’s buttons by General Plastics.
 Plant and machinery were to be imported from America with credit from General Plastics.
 On the 1st May 1952, Mr Griffiths unexpectedly died.
 However the company was established on the Cairns waterfront, with machines for trepannation, sorting, grinding, shaping and drilling.
 The buttons were sent south (possibly to a General Plastics factory in Sydney) for chemical polishing and rumbling.
 Unfortunately, the era of pearl-shell buttons was over, and the business went into liquidation in 1954.
 It survived with another owner only until around 1956 (thanks to the Cairns Historical Society for this information).

 Due to Arthur’s death his son, Maurice Arthur Griffiths, took over as General Manager whilst a former chairman, Mr G. M. Stafford, resumed that role until he resigned in 1955.